nayla-capobianco/Adidas-Sales/README.md

 DATA RELEVANCE: This dataset is very important for the project because we are going to study the Adidas market.

-Why my choice?

-☒ I will work with this dataset because it has the necessary specifications

-☒ Be open source

-☒ Comes from an authoritative source

-☒Include non-anonymous column names

-☒ Be recent

-☒ Contains continuous variables

-☒ Contains categorical variables

-☒ Contains at least 1500 rows

-☒ Includes geographic object

-☒ Contains temporary data

-I also believe that I will be able to analyze the data and draw conclusions that can help the company make decisions in the future.

 Data profile

-Consider limitations and ethics.
+## Consider limitations and ethics.

 Considering that our data is a large sample, we must be cautious when interpreting the results and making projections.
 From an ethical perspective, we do not identify risks with data.

-descripción general del Proyecto: Adidas sales
+## descripción general del Proyecto: Adidas sales

 With the information of adidas salts in the United States for the years 2020-2021 we need a summary of what happened on Adidas can happen in the following